Daniel Kaluuya, King Of Acceptance Speeches, Thanks His Parents For Having Sex

 sorry but I have not moved on from this yet. the way Daniel’s mom is going to let him HEAR IT lolol I will be laughing about this for the rest of the show #Oscars pic.twitter.com/eBl8xEEHSq— Kathleen Newman-Bremang (@KathleenNB) April 26, 2021

-"My mom, my dad, they had sex, I'm here!" he exclaimed onstage.
+"My mum, my dad, they had sex, I'm here!" he exclaimed onstage.
 "That’s amazing!"

-In the audience, Kaluuya's sister laughed nervously, their mom right beside her looking confused but happy for her son nonetheless.
+In the audience, Kaluuya's sister laughed nervously, their mum right beside her looking confused but happy for her son nonetheless.

 "What's he going on about?" she mouthed from the balcony seats.